 Lettering and imagery affixed to a marquee canopy, sometimes referring to the canopy itself along with the message text and images.
 Typical marquee signage is found at the entry to theaters and movie houses overhanging the box office and announcing current and future shows.

-Changeable copy signs, typically used by retailers to list items and prices of good currently offered, or by food service and restaurateurs to describe daily meals offered.
+Changeable copy signs, typically used by retailers to list items and prices of goods currently offered, or by food service and restaurateurs to describe daily meals offered.
 Often constructed with use of track lettering.

 Variable message sign controlled by computer or other off-site means, allowing message to be updated from a remote location.